 Some time ago I found myself visiting Dallas, GA, riding along with the sons of the Confederacy as they refreshed the flags on their ancestors’ graves.
 They were a dedicated group of guys, and our journey took us into the most remote corners of Paulding County.
 At the end of the day we found ourselves in the parking lot of the New Hope Church, site of a bloody Civil War battle in 1864.
 They had finished their task and called it a job well done, so we celebrated with a cold coke and handshakes all around.
 As we spoke, they pointed out the monument and flag across the street, a testament to the hundreds of Confederate soldiers who died in that bloody battle.
 Continue reading

 John Clayton in 1997

 All of the chiefs in the Paulding County Volunteer Fire Department knew something had to change.
 The county had no formal fire protection program in place, and many of the men who volunteered as fire fighters needed more extensive training.
 Funding was difficult to come by, so many of the stations were supported in part through local barbecues, church raffles, turkey shoots, and door to door donations.
 Personal phone calls would serve as the notice to gear up for a fire.
-Not surprisingly, the volunteer jakes often reached into their own pockets to pay for badly needed fire equipment and required provisions.
+Not surprisingly, the volunteers would often reach into their own pockets to pay for badly needed fire equipment and other required provisions.

-Danny Echols, the first chief of the Paulding County Fire Chiefs’ Assn., told me that the central communication system at the time was located at the Sheriff’s Department, Continue reading
+Danny Echols, the first chief of the Paulding County Fire Chiefs’ Association, said the central communication system at the time was located at the Sheriff’s Department, Continue reading